SorinC6/react-user-profile/README.md

 ## Available Features
 - Home Page - user its able to see the home page without having an account
-- once the user its logged in , he's able access Profile can edit his personal information and his security question
+- once the user its logged in , he's able to access Profile page, can edit his personal information and his security question
 - all data is persisted using firesore cloud storage
 - user is able to logout